EthanCouchBSU/Capstone_PxP_Main_Repository/Design/README.md

 ## Design Documents

-Within this document are documents related to and dictating the design of this teams involvment in the Play by Play app.
+Within this directory are documents related to and dictating the design of this teams involvment in the Play by Play app.